jonthysell/MacLO/README.md

 MacLO is a clone of the puzzle game [Lights Out](https://en.wikipedia.org/wiki/Lights_Out_(game)) for the 68k Macintosh.
 It is a port of [ArduLO](https://github.com/jonthysell/ArduLO) for the Arduboy.

-MacLO is B&W and has been tested on System 6.0.8 and System 7.5.5.
+MacLO is B&W and 32-bit clean.
+It requires at least a Mac Plus running System 6.0.8, but will also work on newer machines up to Mac OS 9.2.2.

 ## Build ##